saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-1-templating-using-jinja-in-saltstack.md

 Salt has some pretty good additional extensions
 ===============================================

-You should familiarize yourself with the Jinja extensions Salt offers.
-SaltStack offers a lot of extensions that can come in quite handy.
+It is worth familiarizing yourself with the Jinja extensions SaltStack offers as many of them can come in quite handy.
 Reading about them before starting your templating efforts might help you a lot.

 Some of the extensions allow you to do pretty cool things.
 For example, test if something is an IP address:
 ```